andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 What now seems obvious, but which made me nervous at the time, was the relationship between these contexts.
 There was almost a flow of execution and data and ownership (over a significant period of time, but a flow nontheless).
 I knew relationships between bounded contexts was significant - I was a big fan of the strategic design patterns and the clarity they gave, but this seemed to be a different form.
 It seemed like I'd come across something fundamental.

 @gaythu-rajan to provide the sketch of this

+### The Domain is Talking to You  [AHL] ADDED THIS AS IT FELT LIKE A LEAP WITHOUT IT

+I went back to the domain experts.
+What I thought I could see in the model was right there in the domain.
+It was clear that there were business-level processes (ceremonies even) involved in moving from one context to the next.
+These moves involved significant conceptual (and data-level) changes.
+They had criteria, and ownership was transferred.

+This discovery felt good, a real modelling breakthrough, mainly because it was corellated strongly to the domain reality.

+A year or so later, in a workshop with Alberto Brandolini, he introduced his archetype.
+When I saw it I could immediately recognise it for what it was, and realised there were *many* manifestations.
+I felt satisfied.

+There were relationships - and they were creation-level ones.
+One model could pass control onto a downstream model, and create that downstream model in the process.

+I turns out that this is entirely valid.

 ---